fortinj66/okd-4.15-upgrade-scripts/README.md

+# These are a set of scripts which faciltate the upgrade of OKD 4.15 (FCOS) to OKD 4.16 (SCOS)

+# pre-upgrade-4.15.sh:

 This script updates the template and worker nodes on vSphere to disable Secure Boot.
 Secure Boot is the default on FCOS templates but not currently supported on SCOS.

 Copy config.sh-template file to config.sh and modify to match your environment.